dimpurr/awesome-acg-machine-learning/README.md

 Sharing, suggestions and contributions are always welcome.
 Please take a look at the [Contribution Guidelines](https://github.com/dimpurr/awesome-acg-machine-learning/tree/master#contribution-guidelines) first.

-Also you can take a look at some realted [news reports & blog posts](https://github.com/dimpurr/awesome-acg-machine-learning/blob/master/README.md) for reference.
+Also you can take a look at some related [news reports & blog posts](https://github.com/dimpurr/awesome-acg-machine-learning/blob/master/README.md) for reference.

 ## Commissions & Groups